Wondering what your website business could look like?

 I use Facebook to drive traffic to the website as well:

 Right now there are over 203,000 followers.
-Since most of these German-speaking followers live in Brazil (thanks to Facebook’s insights) I’ve have also started a Portuguese page, A Palavra de Deus, that’s already got 8,000 fans in just a couple of months.
+Since most of these German-speaking followers live in Brazil (thanks to Facebook’s insights) I’ve have also started a Portuguese website, A Palavra de Deus, with its Facebook page getting 8,000 fans in just a couple of months.

 If you have a church, check out its Facebook fan following and see how this compares.